Improving Uncertainty Estimation through Semantically Diverse Language Generation: Measuring Predictive Uncertainty in NLG

 Evaluating the whole set of possible output sequences $\cY$ is usually intractable, as it scales exponentially with the sequence length $T$, thus $\cO (\lvert \cV \lvert^{T})$.
 Furthermore, as mentioned previously, a language model that likely generates different output sequences from the same input sequence should not necessarily indicate high predictive uncertainty if the output sequences mean the same thing.
 Hence, predictive uncertainty should be considered high only when different output sequences also exhibit semantically diverse meanings \citep{Kuhn:23}.
 Instead of directly utilizing the distribution over output sequences $p(\By \mid \Bx, \Bw)$, the distribution over semantic clusters

 is used to derive the predictive uncertainty in the NLG setting.
 Here, $p(\By \mid \Bx, \Bw)$ expresses the probability of generating an output sequence $\By$ and $p(c \mid \By, \Bx, \Bw)$ expresses the probability of $\By$ belonging to a certain semantic cluster $c \in \cC$.
-Although a specific output sequence might potentially be attributed to more than one semantic cluster, we follow \citet{Kuhn:23} in assuming that each output sequence is attributed to a single semantic cluster.
+Although a specific output sequence might potentially be attributed to more than one semantic cluster, we follow \citet{Kuhn:23, Farquhar:24} in assuming that each output sequence is attributed to a single semantic cluster.
 They demonstrate that assigning semantic clusters by predicting the semantic equivalence between generated output sequences with an NLI model empirically performs well.
 The NLI model takes two sequences as input and predicts whether they entail or contradict each other.
 Two output sequences are semantic equivalent if they entail each other in both orders and thus belong to the same semantic cluster by definition.
 Consequently, $p(c \mid \By, \Bx, \Bw)$ is equivalent to $\mathbbm{1} \! \{ \By \in c \mid \Bx, \Bw \}$, where $\mathbbm{1} \! \{ \By \in c \mid \Bx, \Bw \} = 1$ iff $\By$ belongs to semantic cluster $c$.
 For the set of all possible output sequences $\cY$, $p(c \mid \Bx, \Bw)$ expresses the probability of the language model generating an output sequence belonging to a specific semantic cluster for a given input sequence.
 Adopting the definition of predictive uncertainty in Eq.~\eqref{eq:pre_selected_classification_uncertainty}, the total predictive semantic uncertainty

 can again be additively decomposed into aleatoric and epistemic semantic uncertainty.
 The epistemic semantic uncertainty is again a posterior expectation, which is particularly challenging to estimate for current language models with billions of parameters \citep{Zhang:22, Touvron:23}.
 The aleatoric semantic uncertainty turns out to be precisely the semantic entropy proposed by \citet{Kuhn:23}.
-Semantic entropy is the entropy of the semantic cluster probability distribution as of Eq.~\eqref{eq:semantic_cluster_distribution},
+Semantic entropy is the entropy of the semantic cluster probability distribution,

 under a single given language model.
-To determine whether a language model is uncertain about its output, it is essential to accurately estimate its semantic entropy, as addressed in the following section.
+To determine if a language model is uncertain about its output, it is essential to accurately estimate its semantic entropy, as addressed in the following section.